December 7 ~ Win By Yielding

-On this day in 1941 at 7:55 a.m., Japan entered World War II with the unexpected attack of Pearl Harbor Naval Shipyard in Hawaii, a day that Franklin D. Roosevelt said would "live in infamy."
+Watercolor wave rising with strength and calm, inspired by the rhythm of the sea On this day in 1941 at 7:55 a.m., Japan entered World War II with the unexpected attack on Pearl Harbor Naval Shipyard in Hawaii, a day that Franklin D. Roosevelt said would “live in infamy.”

-The two-hour attack sunk or beached 12 ships including the USS Oklahoma and USS Arizona and heavily damaged nine other ships.
-About 320 aircraft were damaged or destroyed and 2,390 people were killed, 1,178 wounded.
+The two-hour attack sank or beached twelve ships, including the USS Oklahoma and USS Arizona, and heavily damaged nine others.
+About 320 aircraft were damaged or destroyed.
+In all, 2,390 people were killed and 1,178 wounded.

 “No matter how long it may take us to overcome this premeditated invasion, the American people in their righteous might will win through to absolute victory,” promised FDR.